davidbailey/py/README.md

 pandas-stacked-bar.py: Create a simple stacked bar graph with Pandas.

+pie.py: Connect a bunch of sensors to a Rasbperry Pi.

 podcast.py: Create a podcast feed from a list of YouTube videos.

 risk.py: Playing around with plots.